RandomTryDude/Mal_Analysis/CLICKFIX/REDDIT/02/readme.md

 -   Manages task orchestration

 ### Ununsed function
+- Persistance install/uninstall
+- CopyExecutable
+- RegisterinRegistry
+- InstallWindowsService
+- AddFirewallRule
+- StopAndRemoveService
-- Create Firewall Exception
+- RemoveFirewallRule
-- Add Registry Key
+- UnregisterFrom Registry
-- Copy Executable

   They may be used in the upcoming version of the campaign but for now , they sit unused
 ------------------------------------------------------------------------